GSA/digitalgov.gov/content/events/2024/03/2024-03-21-uswds-monthly-call-march-2024.md

 * Avoid style conflicts when overriding defaults
 * Use tools for ensuring proper color contrast in every context

-**This event is best suited for:** Developers who have basic to advanced familiarity with the design system
+**This event is best suited for:** Developers who have basic to advanced familiarity with the design system.

 ## Speakers